kyma-project/nats-manager/docs/user/01-manager.md

 ### Reacting to resource changes

 When resources are changed or deleted, the controller reacts by restoring the defaults according to the NATS CR.
-Thus, changes cannot be made directly to the resources, but via editing the NATS CR.
+Thus, if you want to change the resources, you must edit the NATS CR; you cannot change the resources directly.

    ```mermaid
    graph LR